JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Controlling Access to Network Devices.md

 		- Can be used either passwords or public/private key pairs for authentication
 - How?
 	- SSH keys:
 		- Uses public and private keys for a more secure authentication process.
-When a devices tries to access another deic
+When a devices tries to access another device, the public ket encrypts the communication, and only the corresponding private key can decrypt it
+	- Command
+- How to Conne